Parul-Nag/VB.NET-Programs/README.md

 # VB.NET-Programs
-Here are some basic programs done in vb.Net.
+Here are some basic console and window programs done in vb.Net.